richardalligier/prc/README.md

 airport (resp. arrival).
 Then we consider the point of maximum (resp. minimal) timestamp among these points.
 Lastly, using the altitude of this point, we add to the point's timestamp a buffer time corresponding to a climb (or a descent) of 1000 ft/min, to compute an estimate of the departure (resp. arrival) time.
-A lower radius than 10 NM leaves a lot of trajectories without a corrected date.
-In cases where no points are found inside the 10 NM radius, we keep the departure and arrival date provided in the flight data.
+Choosing a radius lower than 10 NM leaves a lot of trajectories without a corrected date/time, so we opted for 10 NM.
+In cases where no points are found inside the 10 NM radius, we keep the departure and arrival date/times provided in the flight data.
 ### Features derived from METARs at departure and arrival airports (`feature_weather_from_metars.py`)
 At departure and arrival airports, METARs are not always available in our files.
 To solve this issue, we build a `sklearn.neighbors.NearestNeighbors` "model" to query the METAR closest (in the space-time domain) to the wanted one.